lukaszraczylo/tdlib-telegram-bot-api-docker/README.md

 I would set it for the daily release but every build takes ~2.5 hours and generates additional costs on my side.

 Images are versioned in format `1.0.x` where `x` is a build number.
+There's additional tag added: `api-5.1` where `5.1` is the version of Telegram API supported by the image.

 ## How to use the image